Accused of Possessing, Downloading or Distributing Indecent Images?

 Making, Possessing and Distributing Indecent Images

 It is an offence to produce, possess or distribute images that fall into the categories above.
-There are two Acts that cover this area of law.
+There are two Acts of Parliament which covers this area of law.

 Section 1 of the Protection of Children Act 1978 carries a maximum sentence of 10 years imprisonment and prohibits: